Causes, treatment and prevention of pulmonary edema. Symptoms, causes and treatment of pulmonary edema Providing first aid for pulmonary edema

 • restoration of heart rhythm;

-• adjusting acid and bile levels.
+• correction of acid and bile levels.

-List of medicines used.
+List of medications used.

 • Various diseases of an infectious nature - antibacterial drugs are indicated.

-• Oxygen therapy is performed.
+• Oxygen therapy is administered.

 Upon completion of emergency care, therapeutic treatment of swelling of the respiratory muscles is carried out.
 The patient should adhere to the following recommendations: